Yu-Qing-Liu/BFMC-Container/README.md

 ```
 0. git clone AD and Simulator

-1. download TensorRT tar file as well as Acados zip file (google drive) and place it in the root directory (same dir as the dockerfiles)
+1. Download TensorRT tar file and place it in the root directory (same dir as the dockerfiles)

 2. Install docker and docker compose.